JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 * Festival of the Lion King
 * Buzz Lightyear's Space Ranger Spin
 * Space Mountain
-* Tomorrowland Terrace Fireworks Desert Party
+* Tomorrowland Terrace Fireworks Dessert Party

 We started the day off in Animal Kingdom with breakfast at Tusker House.
 This buffet is a good way to start the day, especially when you have a large group.
 The selection is wide, making sure there is something for everyone.
 Pro tip: you can order Bloody Marys from the bar outside from your server inside.
 The one with bacon is the best.